 What Is The Appraisal?

+Home appraisal is above all a matter of numbers, but it’s about more than just determining a price.
 The buyer’s lender wants to make sure they are not lending on an inflated sale price.
 To ensure this, the lender contracts an appraiser to evaluate the fair market value of the property.
 The appraiser is also making sure that the home is safe and habitable for the buyer.

 If the appraiser does not value the home at the same amount agreed between seller and buyer, the lender will not finance the full sale price.
 In addition, if there are safety issues called out by the appraiser, they may not lend on the property until those are resolved.